True Life Tips

 After a few weeks, your journal becomes more than a place to vent.
 It becomes a record.

-You might notice that your mood drops after poor sleep, that certain conversations leave you tense, or that you feel better on days when you go outside.
+A few weeks of notes can show that your mood drops after poor sleep, that certain conversations leave you tense, or that you feel better on days when you go outside.
 Those patterns can guide practical changes.

 It gives stress somewhere to go